-Two-Ingredient Mixed Berry Sherbet is creamy, sweet, and filled with fresh berries.
-It's the perfect cold treat for summer, and all you'll need is a blender!
+Mixed Berry Sherbet is creamy, sweet, and filled with fresh berries.
+It's the perfect cold treat for summer.
+All you'll need is a blender!

 This mixed berry sherbet is just the treat you need for summer.
 Made with real berries, this sherbet is packed with vitamins, minerals, fiber, and most importantly - fresh flavor!

-All you'll need for this recipe is a can of sweetened condensed milk and frozen berries.
+All you'll need for this recipe is a can of sweetened condensed milk, frozen berries (or your favorite frozen fruit), and a blender.

 Blending your sherbet